Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 Once connected, the usual urls should work: http://pioreactor.local will bring up the Pioreactor interface (having trouble?
 Try `http://<your_leaders_hostname>.local`.
 Still not working?
 Try `http://10.42.0.1`)

-### Connecting workers to your local access point
+### Connecting more Pioreactors to your local access point

-Worker Pioreactors will need to be reconfigured to connect to this new access point.
-During worker set up in the Raspberry Pi Imager, using the ssid credentials: `pioreactor` and password `raspberry` in the wireless LAN section.
+Other Pioreactors will need to be reconfigured to connect to this new access point.
+During set up in the Raspberry Pi Imager, using the ssid credentials: `pioreactor` and password `raspberry` in the wireless LAN section. **You shouldn't add the `local_access_point` file to these other Pioreactors - you only need to do that once**.

 :::note
 Since this network may not be connected to the internet, so you won't be able to upgrade any software on the Pioreactors.